uniblab/Icod.Wod/README.md

 # Icod Work on Demand Framework

 ## What the Hell is this thing?
-The Icod Work on Demand Framework, or WoD, is a class library and corresponding client program (Icod.Wod.Client, [https://github.com/uniblab/Icod.Wod.Client]) intended to automate a great variety of tasks.
+The Icod Work on Demand Framework, or WoD, is a class library and corresponding client program [Icod.Wod.Client](https://github.com/uniblab/Icod.Wod.Client) intended to automate a great variety of tasks.
 Some tasks might be downloading a delimited file via Sftp, inserting that file into a database, and exporting some data to your SalesForce cloud.
 Another option might be pulling data, exposed as Json feed, and importing into your own database, manipulating it, and then exporting a CSV report to a group via email.
 Or maybe you just need something to archive a bunch of daily log files into a set of ZIP archives.
 There is an extremely good chance the WoD has the functionality you need, even if that need is emptying a directory and then downloading a few hundred PDF's from an Ftp site back into that directory.

 ## Does it need some sort of cloud?
 No.  It'll run on any computer which supports the .Net Framework 4.8.